lehovec/gods/README.md

 * DOCTYPE_DOCUMENT
 * DOCTYPE_SHADOW
 * DOCTYPE_BACKUP

 Second param is id of connection cycle.
 Every connection cycle has own unique DOCTYPE_SHADOW, and DOCTYPE_BACKUP.
 DOCTYPE_DOCUMENT is common for entire GoDS instance.
 Get function returns document content.
 Set function last param is saved document content.
+Note: _RemoveConnection_ method doesn't call Storage methods.

+##### Errors
+Methods can send errors, in almost every case is good to remove connection and create new.
+For list which method return errors, see godoc.

 #### Examples
 All examples is available in examples dir.